Layer Diagrams: Reference

 The following table describes the elements that you can use on a layer diagram.

 A logical group of physical artifacts in your system.
 These artifacts can be namespaces, projects, classes, methods, and so on.

-To see the artifacts that are linked to a layer, right-click the layer, and then click View Links to open Layer Explorer.
+To see the artifacts that are linked to a layer, open the shortcut menu for the layer, and then choose View Links to open Layer Explorer.

 For more information, see Layer Explorer.

 Indicates that one layer can use the functionality in another layer, but not vice versa.